Winchester Thurston School: Arts

 Winchester Thurston has received Gene Kelly Awards and nominations for their theater performances.

 Extracurricular activities

 Athletics

-The interscholastic sports program provides Middle and Upper School students opportunities to represent WT on the Pittsburgh area's courts, tracks, and fields.
+The interscholastic single A sports program allows Middle and Upper School students to represent WT on the Pittsburgh area's courts, tracks, and fields.
 WT fields athletes in crew, cross country, field hockey, golf, soccer, tennis, basketball, fencing, squash, lacrosse, and track.
-In 2021, the Boys' Soccer team won the WPIAL and PIAA State Championships and recorded a 24-0 undefeated season.
+In 2021, the Boys' Soccer team won the WPIAL and PIAA State Championships and recorded a 24–0 undefeated season.